-General Obligation ("G.O.")
+I. General Obligation (G.O.)
 Bonds

-G.O. bonds are backed by the full-faith and credit of the City and are secured by secondary property tax revenues.
+G.O. bonds are backed by the full-faith and credit of the City and are secured by secondary property taxes.
 G.O. bonds are recommended by a Citizen's Bond Committee and referred to the voters for approval.
-The Citizen Bond Committee is maintained until all the approved bonds have been issued, and reviews and monitors the programs approved by the voters.
+The Citizen Bond Committee is maintained until all bonds have been issued.
+The Committee reviews and monitors the programs approved by the voters.

-Excise Tax Revenue Bonds
+II.
+Excise Tax Bonds

-Excise tax revenue bonds are backed by excise taxes of the City, and consist of City sales taxes, State-shared income and sales taxes, use taxes, utility & franchise fees and licenses and permits.
+Excise tax bonds are backed by excise taxes of the City consisting of City sales taxes, State-shared income and sales taxes, use taxes, utility & franchise fees and licenses and permits.
 The bonds are issued on either a senior, junior or subordinated junior lien basis with backing from all or a portion of the City's excise taxes.
-The City's excise tax revenue bonds are generally issued through the Civic Improvement Corporation ("CIC"), a nonprofit financing entity used by the City.
+Excise tax revenue bonds of the City are generally issued through the Civic Improvement Corporation, a nonprofit financing entity used by the City.

-Highway User Revenue Fund ("HURF") Bonds
+III.
+Highway User Revenue Fund (HURF) Bonds